bhbale/baleywalla/_posts/2025-03-18-which-compare.markdown

 ### Impact

-To our surprise, we saw a 38% YoY increase in engagement on the compare journey as a result of all the changes.
-Another surprise when we looked closer at the overall impact of compare was that affiliate click through increased by 23% as well.
-We managed to increase both member engagement and revenue for the business.
+As a result of everything we shipped, we saw YoY increases of 38% and 23% in compare engagement and affiliate clicks respectively.
+The YoY increase in engagement was a big surprise for us.
+It was incredibly rewarding after everything we did as a squad—contributing positively to both retention and revenue.

 The compare journey and page was untouched for many years.
 I was part of the reviews rewrite project in 2022 where we updated the look of the page using design system components.
 How users interacted with the page stayed the same.